John Harlin III

 The Eiger Obsession was published in English in 2007 and in German, French, and Italian during the following two years.
 You’ll find links to each publisher at the bottom of Harlin Bio.

-My day job is to edit the American Alpine Journal in collaboration with an amazing set of colleagues and new-route climbers from around the world.
+Until July 2012, my day job was to edit the American Alpine Journal in collaboration with an amazing set of colleagues and new-route climbers from around the world.
 This annual book of the world’s new mountain routes (except, ironically, in the Alps) has been published by the American Alpine Club since 1929.
-The world’s permanent record of mountain exploration—as reported by new-route climbers in their own words—is now more accessible than ever thanks to our new website, www.aaj.AmericanAlpineClub.org.
+It’s the world’s permanent record of mountain exploration—as reported by new-route climbers in their own words—and now you can buy recent editions and country-based compilations at the American Alpine Club Bookstore on John Harlin Media.